aleh/appreviewprinter/README.md

 Name on the front: GOOJPRT

-TTL connector wires:
+TTL connector wires (from left to right when looking at the PCB so the reset button in the top right corner):

         BLACK  - GND
         RED    - VCC
-        YELLOW - RX (i.e. data from the controller to the printer) GREEN  - perhaps TX, though was not able to get anything back from the printer.
+        YELLOW - RX (i.e. the data coming from the controller to the printer here).
+        GREEN  - not sure, perhaps TX but could not confirm.
-        BLUE   - sort of a CTS signal, 0 if the printer ready, 1 if we need to wait.
+        BLUE   - sort of a BUSY signal: LOW when the printer is ready to accept incoming data; HIGH otherwise.

 See `./doc/escpos.pdf` on some of the escape commands supported.